rosaqq/cookie-api/README.md

 #Cookie-api
 This is an API that returns a cookie for the user.

 #Other Branches
-We also have a python branch, that can be ran inside your python bot.
+#####Python branch
+If you came here from PyPI or are just looking for the python version, go to the 'python' branch.
+The the readme over there has more detailed documentation on the python version.

 #Setup
 Okay so, first of all, there are two ways of running this.
 The options are below.